-I am a researcher and writer, with interests spanning Dante Alighieri, ancient Persian queens, and anything 19th-century France related.
+I am a Lecturer in Comparative Literature and a writer, with interests spanning Dante Alighieri, ancient Persian queens, and anything 19th-century France related.

 On this website, you'll find an overview of my various projects.
 If you want to learn more, why not listen to my interview on The Extra Half Podcast?
 We cover everything from life as a British-Italian from Brussels, to my research and screenwriting projects.
 You'll find me under Episode 11 'Parallels and Common Grounds.'